-119. Oldham Council maintains a register of individuals and groups which would like to self or custom build in the area.
+118. Oldham Council maintains a register of individuals and groups which would like to self or custom build in the area.
 As of May 2023 there are 334 entrants on the register, with 79 new entries added in the last year for which information is available.
 Of those, 29% of entrants citing Saddleworth as a desired location, making it the most desired location for a plot.

-120. Many of the pupils believed that houses should replace the school in Uppermill, some even brought up the Fletchers Mill site in Greenfield.
+119. In our school consultation, many of the pupils believed that houses should replace the school in Uppermill, similarly some brought up the Fletchers Mill site in Greenfield in this regard.
 The overall opinion is that there should be considerable thought given about where houses are built.

-121. The students were clear about the merits of good design, emphasizing that houses should be more attractive.
+120. The students were clear about the merits of good design, emphasizing that houses should be more attractive.

-Policy 6 - sustainable construction, with regards to environmental standards for individual buildings, including zero-carbon approaches, energy generation and drainage.
+Policy 9 - sustainable construction, with regards to environmental standards for individual buildings, including zerocarbon approaches, energy generation and drainage.

-Policy 7 - design, character and heritage, with regards to the character of individual buildings or areas.
+Policy 10 - design, character and heritage, with regards to the character of individual buildings or areas.

-Policy 15 - homeworking and connectivity, with regards to housing design to ensure flexible spaces for current and future working.
+Policy 20 - homeworking and connectivity, with regards to housing design to ensure flexible spaces for current and future working.

-Policy 23 - accessibility to transport, with regards to provision of parking facilities, including cycle storage and electric (or alternative renewable) charging.
+Policy 26 - accessibility to transport, with regards to provision of parking facilities, including cycle storage

+Policy 28 - in relation to electric (or alternative renewable) vehicle charging.